Thiamine

 2

-Meta-analysis of 35 RCTs (n=3,494, through April 2023) evaluating IV thiamine (100-200 mg) in critically ill patients.
+Pooled analysis of 35 clinical trials (n=3,494, through) evaluating IV thiamine (100-200 mg) in critically ill patients.
 (Tao et al. 2024, Clin Nutr)

-Pooled across 35 critical care RCTs.
+Pooled across 35 critical care clinical trials.

 IV thiamine modestly improved lactate clearance and certain ICU outcomes.
 Mortality benefit not consistently observed.
 Note: thiamine deficiency is common in ICU populations (alcoholism, malnutrition, refeeding syndrome) — empiric thiamine in critically ill remains reasonable practice.